Physiology Phlex! Metabolism and Renal Handling of Acid

 In 2009, a study looked at sodium bicarb in people with CKD 4 and 5 vs usual care.
 At 24 months there was reduced risk of starting dialysis.
 But this study had some methodological concerns.

-In the Goraya studies, they provided sodium bicarb, vs fruits and veg vs usual care (which is not a placebo).
+In the Goraya studies, researchers provided sodium bicarb, vs fruits and veg vs usual care (which is not a placebo).
 They found that eGFR was better in sodium bicarb and fruits and veg vs usual care.

 Summary of studies looking at bicarb and CKD progression: